 If you see a rough sleeper send details of where and when you see them, as well as a brief description of the person, to StreetLink using their website, app or phoneline.
 StreetLink is operated in partnership by Homeless Link and St Mungo’s.
 Scotland has no centralised service so you should check for contact details of your local council.

 Alerts are monitored by volunteers at St Mungo’s who check information and forward them on to outreach teams.
-Every day hundreds of alerts are received by StreetLink, which has seen a record number of referrals this year – with over 3,600 messages in a 24-hour period when the ‘Beast from the East’ hit in March.
+Every day hundreds of alerts are received by StreetLink, which has seen a an increase in referrals every year – with more than 3,600 messages in a 24-hour period when the ‘Beast from the East’ hit in February 2018.

-Outreach teams go out to engage with rough sleepers, but it’s not as simple as taxiing them to local shelters.
-A study by Crisis found that just five per cent of referrals since 2012 – a total of 4,367 – led to a person being housed, whether temporarily or permanently.
+Outreach teams go out to engage with rough sleepers, but it’s not as simple as helping them to local shelters because…

 But until local authorities and the government take serious steps to prevent people sleeping rough in the first place, telling StreetLink about rough sleepers in your area is a positive thing to do.